sandijean90/SecurityAgent/README.md

   - Use your account email for `OSS_INDEX_EMAIL` and the generated token for `OSS_INDEX_API`.

-- **OpenAI Key (to configure on Agent Stack Platform)**
+- **OpenAI Key (to configure on Agent Stack Platform)** -Create your OpenAI API key at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
-  - Follow the instructions below to set your preferred provider and supply the API key.
+  - Follow the instructions below to set your preferred provider and supply the API key to the Agent Stack platform.This is the only key that is set at the platform level, rather than agent level.

 ## Running the Agent
 !!
-NOTE: The Agent will write github issues on your behalf!
+NOTE: The Agent will write github issues on your behalf using your gitub user!
 If you do not want this, don't run the agent!

 ### Platform-Managed Agent